franrole/cclust_package/docs/install.rst

 For runnig the examples, Matplotlib is required.

-Cclust can be used with Scikit-learn, for example within a pipeline.
+Coclust can be used with Scikit-learn, for example within a pipeline.

 Performances
 ''''''''''''